e-comas/e-comas.com/_posts/2024-06-04-getting-started-with-amazon-ads-a-guide-for-budget-conscious-brands.md

 To optimise ACoS, consider these strategies:

-* Prioritise Low CPCs: If you’re selling low-price products, aim for lower Cost-Per-Click (CPC) bids.
+* **Prioritise Low CPCs**: If you’re selling low-price products, aim for lower Cost-Per-Click (CPC) bids.
 This directly reduces your advertising expense per click, leading to a more profitable campaign overall.
-* Drive High Conversion Rates: Another effective approach is to focus on maximising your conversion rate.
+* **Drive High Conversion Rates**: Another effective approach is to focus on maximising your conversion rate.
 When more clicks convert into actual sales, it improves overall ad performance and profitability.
 By achieving a higher conversion rate, you can effectively manage ACoS even with a lower average order value.

-Allocate Budget Wisely
+### Allocate Budget Wisely

 Amazon offers a good range of [advertising solutions](https://advertising.amazon.com/lp/build-your-business-with-amazon-advertising?tag=googhydr-20&ref=pd_sl_10by7289pf_p_ps_gg_b_uk_en_d_core_p_653815769475&k_amazon%20ad%20services&group_146479246734).
 And different Amazon ad products suit different brands, ASINs and budgets.